rootdevelop/Exceptional.Core/README.md

             });
 ```

-Please note this is highly expiremental and lacking a lot of features.
+Please note this is highly experimental and lacking a lot of features.
 Just a quick hack to get basic exception logging working!